exo-archives/social-rdbms/README.md

 To build add-on from sources use [Maven 3](http://maven.apache.org/download.html).

-Clone the project with:
+- Clone the project:

     git clone git@github.com:exo-addons/social-rdbms.git
     cd social-rdbms

-Build it with
+- Build it:

     mvn clean install

-If you want to use `liquibase` to check changelog, you need update info your mysql server on social-rdbms/webapp/pom.xml on `liquibase-maven-plugin` and use maven command-line
+- If you want to use `liquibase` (a tool to keep changelog), you need update info your mysql server on social-rdbms/webapp/pom.xml on `liquibase-maven-plugin` and use maven command-line

     mvn liquibase:update

 Go to packaging bundle file created by last build in `social-rdbms/bundle/target/social-rdbms-addons-bundle-1.0.x-SNAPSHOT.zip`.
-Use it for deployment to Platform below.
+Use it for deployment to Platform as below.

 Deploy to eXo Platform
 ----------------------

-Install [eXo Platform 4.3 Tomcat bundle](http://learn.exoplatform.com/Download-eXo-Platform-Express-Edition-En.html) to some directory, e.g. `/opt/platform-tomcat`.
+Install [eXo Platform 4.3 Tomcat bundle](http://learn.exoplatform.com/Download-eXo-Platform-Express-Edition-En.html) to a directory, e.g. `/opt/platform-tomcat`.

-Users of Platform 4.3, and those who installed [Addons Manager](https://github.com/exoplatform/addons-manager) in Platform 4.3, can simple install the add-on from central catalog by command:
+Users of Platform 4.3, and those who installed [Addons Manager](https://github.com/exoplatform/addons-manager) in Platform 4.3, can simply install the add-on from central catalog by command:

 ```
 ./addon install social-rdbms